jcosmo/scoutmgr/README.md

 How-to Run
 ----------

-Myproject uses SQL Server as the back end data store and runs in the Payara/GlassFish application server.
+Scoutmgr uses SQL Server as the back end data store and runs in the Payara/GlassFish application server.
 At this stage it assumed that you have installed the correct version of Payara by hand and the SQL Server database server is already setup.

 First you need to setup the database structure.
 This is done using the buildr command: